When launched application shows screen with sessions.

 Session service remains active until user "Exit" from application.

-Each application screen uses action bar.
+Each application screen uses action bar that displays activity title.

 "Session" screen, as main application activity, uses action bar that shows "drawer" button for access to application navigation menu.

 Other screens use "Up" navigation button to return to parent activity.

 Application uses "toasts" to provide feedback about operation in a pop-up window usually located in bottom right part of screen.

 For example a "toast" is shown when user switch between terminal screens.